 - Equitably allocate the benefits and burdens of land use planning

-The comprehensive plan contains plan maps and policies to guide land use, infrastructure and transportation development thorough the city, coordinated with regional plans, and Oregon law.
-In response to 2007 Oregon legislative action, Springfield is transitioning from relying solely on the regional comprehensive plan — the Eugene-Springfield Metropolitan Area General Plan (Metro Plan) — to a city-specific Springfield Comprehensive Plan.
-Plan designation maps show locations where residential, commercial, industrial, parks, and other land uses have been designated to meet 20-year land needs.
-Springfield’s plan designation maps are:
+Comprehensive plans contain maps and policies to guide land use, transportation, infrastructure, and other investments.
+In Oregon, cities’ comprehensive plans are coordinated with regional plans and Oregon law.
+In response to 2007 legislation, Springfield is transitioning from relying solely on the regional comprehensive plan–the Eugene-Springfield Metropolitan Area General Plan (Metro Plan)–to a city-specific Springfield Comprehensive Plan.
+Click here for the Technical Supplement to the Springfield Comprehensive Plan.

 Springfield has developed Springfield 2030 Comprehensive Plan policies that will guide growth and development for the City of Springfield through the 2010-2030 planning period.